-If you’re a felon looking to start over after paying your debt to society consider getting business grants for felons.
+If you’re a felon looking to start over after paying your debt to society consider getting small business grants for felons.
 Although it’s not easy, there are resources to tap into.
 Hopefully, this article can help!

 (Disclosure: SCORE is a client of my company.)